 I write icons, prayers, liturgies, poetry, and sermons.
 I paint, hike, kayak, and meet God in nature.
-Anyone who knows me knows that I am a fervent friend and champion of the poor, the homeless, the hungry, the abused, and the hopeless, guarding their dignity and connecting them to or creating resources to help meet their needs.
+I am a fervent friend and champion of the poor, the homeless, the hungry, the abused, and the hopeless, guarding their dignity and connecting them to or creating resources to help meet their needs.

 I am an experienced healer, a vessel used by God to bring wholeness of body, mind, and spirit to many, especially those healing from violence or abuse.
 Likewise, spiritual direction and holy conversations provide means for promoting individual healing, wellness, and the teaching of spiritual disciplines.

 Evangelism, i.e., how we share our Good News, matters to me.
-I develop literature, websites, and am active on social media where I engage many wounded or lapsed Christians, atheists, “nones," and young adults who are seeking.
+I develop literature, websites, and social media resources.
+I engage many online who are wounded or lapsed Christians, atheists, “nones," and young adults who are seeking.